 “Zikr”, “dhikr”, and “zikar” are all common English transliterations of this word, which is sometimes capitalized, and sometimes not.
 As it is an Arabic word, there is no single correct way to spell it using Roman letters.

-Considered objectively, zikr is the rhythmic chanting of sacred phrases from Islamic Sufi traditions.
+Considered objectively, zikr is the rhythmic repetition of a sacred phrase, generally but not exclusively from Islamic Sufi traditions.
 Classically and most commonly the phrase chanted is “La illaha il Allah Hu”, an ancient and traditional Arabic sacred phrase which could be translated as “nothing is but divine unity” or perhaps “there is nothing but The One, here, now”; each of which barely touch the meaning, which is ultimately experiential rather than rational.
-Other names and phrases may also be used in zikr practice.
+Other words, names, and phrases may also be used in zikr practice.
 The word zikr, itself, is commonly understood to mean “remembrance”.

-Zikr is a Sufi lineage practice, offered by experienced guides who have received the permission of their own guides to do so.
+Zikr is a Sufi lineage practice, which in group settings is led by experienced guides who have received the permission of their own guides to do so.

 This chanting may be silent, vocal, melodic, or harmonic.
 It may occur in stillness or motion, swaying the body around and into the heart, or in alternating left and right outpourings from the chest, or while moving shoulder to shoulder in a slow circling step, or while jumping in rhythm with the voice, or in other physical forms.
 It may be breathed silently, continuously, and deeply within throughout one’s entire life.
 The external form of this practice is commonly associated with one’s particular Sufi tradition, which in turn commonly reflects the culture in which one lives.
 Yet, sincere practice of the remembrance of divine unity remains anchored in one truth, regardless of the external cultural context.

-Zikr – remembrance of the continual presence of God – is the core practice of the Sufi mystical tradition.
-This ancient and traditional path towards spiritual realization and awakening has flowered most widely within Islam, without being limited to the external cultural forms of this most recent great expression of the Abrahamic faith tradition.
+Zikr – remembrance of the continual presence of God, commonly aided by this form of repetitive prayer – is the core spiritual practice of the Sufi mystical tradition.
+This ancient and traditional path towards spiritual realization and awakening has flowered most widely within Islam, without being limited to any one external cultural form of this most recent great expression of the Abrahamic faith tradition.

 How this internal experience and shift occurs – or not – is highly individual.
 It is beyond words, by definition.
 The practice of zikr, by drawing and re-drawing awareness to the subtle paradox of reality – diversity and unity, particle and wave, form and emptiness, all pointing beyond all duality – provides a key to unlock inner doors we may encounter on our path.
 God willing, light will shine.